 May need more than one bottle for multiple living spaces

 If your cat has fleas, odds are your home also has them so you’ll need an effective area spray to treat your cat’s inside environment.
 The Virbac Knockout spray contains an insect growth regulator (IGR) to kill not only the adult fleas but the eggs and larvae, too.
-It lasts in the home for up to seven months to prevent future infestations, but is not meant to be applied to a cat or any other pet.
+It lasts in the home for up to four months to prevent future infestations, but is not meant to be applied to a cat or any other pet.
 Your pets should be removed from the house before spraying this aerosolized treatment spray.
 Once it dries, your pets can return to their space.

 Revolution Plus (view at Chewy) offers the most complete parasite prevention in a single application.
 It lasts for one month, contains no pyrethrins, permethrins, or pyrethroids, and contains a small amount of quick-drying, alcohol-based liquid.
 Your cat will be protected from fleas, ticks, heartworms, ear mites, and intestinal parasites by simply applying Revolution Plus once a month.